Faction: All Factions

 Some shop terminals do not show externally what they stock and you won't know what they are selling until you use them.
 Some have different icons floating above, a cross means medical supplies, a figurine means clothes, a large gun means weapons and ammo, etc. You are likely to learn quickly what each icon represents.

-An Omni-Tek Shop Terminal.
+An Omni-Tek shop terminal.

 Some terminals change stock, so you can't always expect the same items to be for sale.
 Although, if you know a terminal rotates stock, the approximate time for rotation is about 15 minutes.
+If the shop is empty, it takes 3 minutes.

 NPC shops provide items which rotate completely.
 This means that if the NPC sells weapons and ammo, when the stock rotates he is likely to have a different set of weapons (ammo usually doesn't change).
 The same happens with NPC's that sell medical supplies, implants, clothing, etc.